RGraham006/ENG1Assessment2/README.md

 The classes that are core to development are explained below.
 Not all classes are documented here, but further documentation is available in the JavaDocs.

-- `PiazzaPanicGame` - the base class that manages all the screens and the asset managers.
+- `PiazzaPanicGame` - this is the base class that manages all the screens and the asset managers.
 - `GameScreen` - this is the base logic for when the game is running.
 It deals with rendering and instantiating the level.
 It reads the tilemap TMX file, displays the background, and instantiates the Stations and StationColliders from the "Station" layer.
+- `HomeScreen` - this is the first screen shown when the game is executed.
+It provides the user with a way to access the settings and tutorial, load their save file (if it exists) and start a new game in scenario or endless mode.
+- `ShopScreen` - this is the screen for the user to buy additional components using money that they earn when submitting orders.
+- `WinLossScreen` - this is the screen shown when the user finishes the game, displaying either a win or loss message, along with the time the played for.

 #### UI